Is Pickleball Good Exercise?

 The American Heart Association recommends at least 150 minutes of moderate exercise per week, and playing pickleball can help you meet that goal.
 In fact, just 30 minutes of vigorous pickleball can burn up to 213 calories.
 That’s not all – playing also helps improve your cholesterol levels, lowers your blood pressure, and reduces your risk of heart disease.
 So grab a paddle and get active today!

 7. Increases social activity – feel less lonely

 Keeping close friendships have a huge impact on your health and well-being, but it’s not always easy to develop new friendships.
 Pickleball is a racquet sport that is played with a paddle and a ball – great way to socialze!
 The rules are simple and easy to learn, but the game can be as challenging as you want it to be.
 Pickleball can be played by people of all ages, and it provides great exercise for players of all levels of fitness.

 Social connections in your life will increase your sense of belonging and will boost your happiness and self-confidence.
 Feeling less lonely helps you cope with traumas and directs you to change unhealthy lifestyle habits.
 All in all socializing improves your health.
-Whether you are playing with friends or meeting new people at your local courts, Pickleball provides a great way to make connections and have fun.
+Whether you are playing with friends or meeting new people at your local courts, Pickleball even provides a great way to date for couples and have fun.

 8. Relieves depression and anxiety

 Exercide improves depression and anxiety.
 A study by the University of Utah found that playing Pickleball for just three hours a week resulted in significantly less symptoms of depression and anxiety.
 The study also found that participants who played Pickleball had better mental health overall, including improved self-esteem and quality of life.